How Do You Tag Your Recipes?

 Based on the Low FODMAP framework from Monash University.
 Only recipes made with "green light" ingredients which can be eaten freely are tagged as low FODMAP.

 Recipes that contain ingredients which are all 55 or below on the Glycemic Index.

 Based on the review, Histamine Intolerance: The Current State of the Art by Comas-Basté, Oriol et al. (2020).
 Our low histamine tag excludes all ingredients listed in Table 3.

 Excludes foods containing high amounts of lectins such as grains, legumes, nightshade vegetables, and most fruit except berries.
 Excludes dairy products commonly made with milk containing casein a-1 protein, and foods which are high-lectin unless specifically prepared (such as pressure cooking).

 Based on the Low Oxalate Diet from University of Pittsburgh Medical Center (UPMC).
 Only recipes made with "low oxalate" ingredients are tagged as low oxalate.

 Based on The Mediterranean Diet Pyramid by Oldways.

 Excludes all added plant oils, butter, and ghee.

-Based on the Legal/Illegal List from Elaine Gottschall’s book, Breaking the Vicious Cycle: Intestinal Health Through Diet.
+Based on the Legal/Illegal List by Elaine Gottschall B.A., M.Sc., as written in Breaking the Vicious Cycle: Intestinal Health Through Diet (1994).
 Only recipes made with "legal" ingredients are tagged as specific carbohydrate.